Open-Attestation/documentation-website/website/docs/docs-section/faq.md

 #### What are OpenAttestation documents?

-OpenAttestation documents (OA documents) are also known as verifiable documents or verifiable credentials, as the technical community commonly refers it to.
+OpenAttestation documents (OA documents) are also known as verifiable documents, as the technical community commonly refers it to.

 As our transactions become increasingly digital, there is a need to ensure that the legitimacy is verifiable for the credentials such as certificates, licenses or permits.

 OpenAttestation documents are cryptographically secure and hence tamper-resistant.
-OpenAttestation also helps any user check who issued the document, or whether the document has been revoked so that it is no longer valid.
-These verifications are always performed at the point of viewing (or before the document displays).
+OpenAttestation also helps any user check who issued the document, and whether the document has been revoked so that it is no longer valid.
+These verifications are always performed at the point of viewing (before the document displays).

 #### How are OpenAttestation documents distributed?